cs100/cs100-assignment-2-kristin-and-vidhi/README.md

+# Completed and archived in Winter 2018

-Vidhi Jain and Kristin Hsu created this Rshell project for CS100 Winter 2018.
+We created this Rshell project for CS100 Winter 2018.
 Rshell is a command shell written in C++.
 It is able to take in commands and connectors and execute them.
 Our design was based off the composite design pattern where the connector class and command class